Slimformation/slimformation/slimfo/README.md

 **Managing 3rd party components**

-Let's just put stuff in `vendor/scripts` and `vendor/styles`, and then change in which order it's loaded in `config.coffee`.
+Let's just put stuff in `vendor/scripts` and `vendor/styles`, and then change in which order it's loaded in `config.coffee` if needed.
+Stylesheets are all compiled into one file by default, but you might want to reorder how the javascript files are ordered.

 ## Testing